 (ii) Clubs shall indicate on the form in ranked order e.g. “A” team, “B” team etc, the number of teams it wishes to enter in the League.
-At least 5 days before the season begins the Player registration Form must be returned to the Membership Secretary.
-Against each team shall be the names of at least three players who the Club provisionally wish to register for that team.
+At least 5 days before the season begins the Player Registration Form must be returned to the Membership Secretary.
+Against each team shall be the names of at least 3 players (or 2 players in the case of 2 player teams) who the Club provisionally wish to register for that team.
 All players must be registered for one of the Club’s teams.

 9.3.1 For players registering after the commencement of the season, registration must be received by the Membership Secretary at least 24 hours before playing.
 If registering by e-mail, the League must receive the appropriate fees within seven days, otherwise the registration is invalid.
 If registering by post, the fees must be sent with the application.
 No player registered after the start of the season may take part in any League Handicap competition until he or she has played at least 2 League matches and the Handicap Committee has allocated a handicap.
 Particular note should be made of Rule 8.3

 9.3.2 No transfer or registrations of players shall be made after 31 January, in any one season, without the permission of the Management Team.

 9.4 Subject also to 9.3 a player may be transferred only after a written request has been received by the HMS from the Clubs concerned, together with a transfer fee of £5.00.
 This fee is payable to the League funds by the receiving Club.
 Transfers require the approval of the Management Committee.

 10.1 Each division of the League shall consist of not more than 14 teams playing Home and Away fixtures against each other.
 The constitution of the other divisions shall be decided at the AGM or Council Meeting.